vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Limitations
 - Hallucinations
-- Slow speed when processing pdf documents and images
+- Slow response time to first message when processing pdf documents and images
 - Limited to using small models